 Instance - A copy of a running program that has been loaded into memory, such as Matillion ETL.

-Iterator - Looping a job, but with different parameter values each time.
+Iterator - Running a job repeatedly, but with different parameter values each time.
 An iterator connects to a component and repeatedly executes that component over a set of values.

 JDBC driver - A Java Database Connectivity driver is a Java API that manages connections to a database, issuing queries and commands to that database, and handling result sets obtained from the database.